 |Ports||1x Thunderbolt 3|

 As you can see, the Akitio Node is pretty much the size and weight of an average Mini ITX computer case.
-Its size and capable power supply make it compatible with literally any modern GPU, hopefully with the upcoming Turing/Ampere GPUs as well.
+Its size and capable power supply make it compatible with literally any modern GPU, and hopefully with the upcoming Turing/Ampere GPUs as well.

 While the graphics card itself interfaces via the standard PCIe x16 slot, the means by which the Node interfaces with a PC or laptop is a bit more unusual – a Thunderbolt 3 port.